desec-io/desec-stack/docs/dns/domains.rst

     Notes:

-    - Newly created domains are assigned a key after a short while (usually around one minute).
-Until then, this field is empty.
+    - Keys are returned immediately after domain creation or when retrieving a specific domain.
+In contrast, when listing all domains, the keys field is omitted for performance reasons.

     - The contents of this field are generated from PowerDNS' ``cryptokeys`` endpoint, see https://doc.powerdns.com/md/httpapi/api_spec/#cryptokeys.